gabriellegall/chess_com_bi_pg/README.md

 ## Repository
 This repository contains all the scripts aiming to:
-1. Set up a Postgres database
+1. Set up a Postgres database.
 2. Extract the games played data from the chess.com API and load it in Postgres.
 3. Extract the individual moves for each game played, evaluate the position using the Stockfish engine, and load it in Postgres.
 4. Construct a data model using DBT to define metrics and dimensions (blunders, game phases, ELO ranges, etc.).
-5. Deploy dashboards via Streamlit and Metabase
+5. Deploy dashboards via Streamlit and Metabase.

 # 🛠️ Technical overview
 ## Tools